Monitoring and evaluation through analysis and reporting of quality indicators is an integral part of any health policy.

 |Impact||Indicators assessing the achievement of longer term goals relating to broader policy aims||

-Implementation plan, indicators and targets for WHO South East Asia’s Regional strategy on prevention and containment of antimicrobial resistance (2010-2015) :
+Implementation plan, indicators and targets for WHO’s South East Asia’s Regional Office (SEARO) strategy on prevention and containment of antimicrobial resistance (2010-2015):

-In MEASURE you can find specific tools and resources for measuring various aspects of antibiotic resistance and use (for example point prevalence survey protocols and knowledge, attitudes, beliefs and practices questionnaires):
+In MEASURE you can find specific tools and resources for measuring various aspects of antibiotic resistance and use (such as point prevalence survey protocols and knowledge, attitudes, beliefs and practice questionnaires):

 - Burden of antibiotic resistance